DataDog/kics/documentation/rules/k8s/statefulset_has_no_pod_anti_affinity.md

 ### Description

- StatefulSets should define a `podAntiAffinity` policy to avoid scheduling multiple Pods on the same node.
+ StatefulSets should define a `podAntiAffinity` policy to prevent scheduling multiple Pods from the same StatefulSet onto the same node.
+The `spec.template.spec.affinity.podAntiAffinity` field must be set with either `preferredDuringSchedulingIgnoredDuringExecution` or `requiredDuringSchedulingIgnoredDuringExecution`.
+Each term must use `topologyKey: kubernetes.io/hostname` with a label selector that matches the Pod template labels.
+This rule applies when `spec.replicas` is greater than 2.

 ## Compliant Code Examples